letoram/arcan/src/tools/netproxy/README.md

 be defined, each with a unique 32-bit identifier.
 A stream corresponds to one binary, audio or video transfer operation.
 Multiple streams can be in flight at the same time, and can be dynamically cancelled.

-The symmetric encryption scheme is simply a preshared secret hashed using BLAKE2 that has been salted with the salt provided as part of the initial hello command and iterated a version-fixed number of times.

 Each message has the outer structure of :